spatialthoughts/qgis-tutorials/source/docs/3/areal_mean_rainfall.rst

 5. **Geostatistical Methods**: Rainfall is strongly influenced by local factors - such as elevation.
 Using multivariate regression or Kriging techniques, one can account for spatial autocorrelation and can achieve better accuracy.
 These methods are suited when the distribution of the rain gauge station is uniform and dense.

+In this tutorial, we will learn the QGIS workflow to calculate Areal Mean Rainfall using the **Thiessen Polygon** method.

 Overview of the task
 --------------------

-In this tutorial, we will take the source shapefiles and rainfall data to compute Areal Mean Rainfall using the Thiessen Polygon (Voronoi polygons) method.
+In this tutorial, we will take the precipitation measured by the Global Historical Climatology Network (GHCN) stations and compute Areal Mean Rainfall in each Hydrological basin in the state of Florida.

 Other skills you will learn
 ----------------------------

-- How to remove data with Null values
+- How to remove data with Null values.
 - How to fix invalid geometries in a layer.
 - How to check your Processing History and re-run a tool with the same parameters.
-- How to Dissolve polygons while computing statistics
+- How to dissolve polygons and summarize statistics.
-- How to use only selected features in Processing algorithms
+- How to use only selected features in Processing algorithms.

 Get the data
 ------------

-We will use `NOAA Climate data <https://www.ncdc.noaa.gov/cdo-web/>`_ , `HydroSHEDS <https://www.hydrosheds.org/>`_ and `US State boundaries <https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html>`_ data.
-Boundary file can be easily downloaded by visiting the portal can selecting *cb_2018_us_state_500k.zip* under *States*.
-A step-by-step instruction for accessing and downloading Climate data and hydrological basin data is as follows.
+We will use `NOAA Climate data <https://www.ncdc.noaa.gov/cdo-web/>`_ , `HydroSHEDS <https://www.hydrosheds.org/>`_ and `US Census Bureau Cartographic Boundary <https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html>` data layers.

 Station-wise Precipitation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^